ovh/manager/.ai-doc/20-dependencies/react-router-dom.md

 3. **Include route metadata**: Add tracking and breadcrumb handles
 4. **Handle loading states**: Implement Suspense and error boundaries
 5. **Use proper navigation**: Use useNavigate for programmatic navigation
-6. **Implement route guards**: Add authentication and permission checks
+6. **Implement route guards when needed**: Add authentication and permission checks only for routes that require protection (not all routes need guards)
 7. **Follow nested structure**: Use hierarchical route organization
 8. **Handle errors gracefully**: Implement error boundaries and error elements